 - 72% of students said they valued finding a job with social responsibility or an opportunity to give back

 - More than 75% of students value doing what they love over being well paid.

 There’s a lot of data here.
 And while data may be interesting, as a parent of a college student or high school student looking at college, what do you do with all of this?
 First, we think you begin talking (and listening).
 Talk to your student’s high school and see if they are aware of the numbers.
 Can they do anything to help students feel more prepared to begin college?

 Talk to your student.
 Share this information and ask your student’s reaction.
-Ask your student how she would respond to some of the questions.
+Ask your student how they would respond to some of the questions.
 This is another opportunity to get to know your student better.
-You might be surprised at some of her responses.
+You might be surprised at some of their responses.

-Help your student think about what she can do now to ensure that she has the skills that she needs down the road and that she makes the most of her college years to prepare herself.
+Help your student think about what they can do now to ensure that they have the skills that they need down the road and that your student makes the most of their college years to prepare.
 College is about so much more than career preparation, but taking advantage of all that is available, holding yourself to high standards, and looking ahead will certainly help your student be ready for life after college.